 - Maintaining a fraud, waste, abuse and ethics hotline.

-- Conducting investigations of issues raised from hotline submissions, input from Clerk or County employees, and any fraud indicators identified while performing audits.
-If the investigation substantiates that an act of fraud, waste or abuse has occurred, the Division of Inspector General will notify the Clerk & Comptroller, County Administrator, or other appropriate County officials.
+- Conducting investigations of issues raised from hotline submissions, input from Clerk or Clerk employees, and any fraud indicators identified while performing audits.
+If the investigation substantiates that an act of fraud, waste or abuse has occurred, the Division of Inspector General will notify the Clerk & Comptroller, or other appropriate officials.

 - Investigating suspected instances of fraud.
-If the substantiated act has criminal implications, the Division of Inspector General will consult with law enforcement agencies, as necessary, to assist in the preparation and presentation of criminal findings in a court of law.
+If the substantiated act has criminal implications, the Division of Inspector General will consult with law enforcement agencies, as necessary, and assist in the preparation and presentation of criminal findings in a court of law as requested.

 - Working in conjunction with other audit and investigative bodies within Palm Beach County when appropriate to conduct joint audits and investigations.